fbpx

 • Arthritic joint pain

-We don’t perform biomechanical assessments if you’ve come to see us for skin or nail-related problems, including corns, callus and warts, fungal nail or skin infections, ingrown toenails and the like.
+We do not perform biomechanical assessments if you’ve come to see us for skin or nail-related problems, including corns, callus and warts, fungal nail or skin infections, ingrown toenails and the like.
+These fall under the category of ‘skin and nail care’ appointments.
+In these appointments, the focus is on prompt management for your nail or skin complaint, which is often a simple and quick fix.

 Your biomechanical assessment includes